-The GOV-CA systems and infrastructure shall be subject to regular security assessment as follows:
+The CA systems and infrastructure are subject to regular security assessment as follows:

-- Quarterly automated vulnerability scan of all public and internal IP addresses of GOV-CA core and supporting PKI systems.
-This regular self-assessment activity is executed by security personnel part of the GOV-CA operations team; - On an annual basis and before the yearly WebTrust audit is planned, the AGCE PKI GB coordinates with the PMA to ensure a third-party independent vulnerability assessment and penetration testing is conducted on the GOV-CA systems;
+- Quarterly automated vulnerability scan of all public and internal IP addresses of CA core and supporting PKI systems.
+This regular self-assessment activity is executed by security personnel part of the operations team; - On an annual basis and before the yearly WebTrust audit is planned, the AGCE PKI GB coordinates with the PMA to ensure a third-party independent vulnerability assessment and penetration testing is conducted on the CA systems;

-The outcome of the regular assessments and identified issues shall be made available to the GOV-CA upper PKI operations management, who shall be responsible to organize and oversee the execution of the remediations by the respective teams.
+The outcome of the regular assessments and identified issues are made available to the PKI operations management, who is responsible to organize and oversee the execution of the remediation by the respective teams.

-Evidence of the vulnerability assessment and penetration testing activities' execution are collected and archived by the relevant GOV-CA personnel.
+Evidence of the vulnerability assessment and penetration testing activities' execution are collected and archived by the relevant CA personnel.

 The AGCE PKI GB operational cycle also includes an annual risk assessment which targets the identification of potential new internal and external threats, assess the likelihood and potential damage of these threats and assess the adequacy of the existing implemented controls.
-Based on the risk assessment results (which coincides with the annual external vulnerability and penetration testing exercise), the GOV-CA higher PKI operational management will develop and present a security plan to the PKI GB seeking the necessary approvals to proceed with the remediation implementation.
+Based on the risk assessment results a plan is developed and presented to the PKI GB seeking the necessary approvals to proceed with the remediation implementation.

-The AGCE issuing CAs are deployed in the same facility where the GOV-CA is deployed.
-It is operated by the same operations team operating the GOV-CA. The audit and logging security controls listed in the previous clauses related to the GOV-CA shall apply to the AGCE issuing CAs.
+The AGCE issuing CAs are deployed in the same facility where the Government CAs are deployed.
+It is operated by the same operations team operating the Government CAs.
+The audit and logging security controls listed in the previous clauses related to the Government CAs shall apply to the AGCE issuing CAs.

-The TSP shall implement audit and logging security controls that at minimum, are in line with the GOV-CA controls listed above.
+The TSP shall implement audit and logging security controls that at minimum, are in line with the Government CAs controls listed above.